-Sustainable competitive advantages are company assets, attributes, or abilities that are hard to surpass, and therefore puts the company in a favorable long term position over competitors.
+Sustainable competitive advantages are company assets, attributes, or abilities that are hard to surpass, and therefore put the company in a favorable long-term position over competitors.

-So, what are some examples of sustainable advantage?
+So, what are some examples of sustainable advantages?

 Visionary leadership is one good example.

 Apple is what it’s today all thanks to the visionary Steve Jobs who revolutionized six industries:

 - Animated movies

 - Digital publishing